 For further information, contact Academic Advising at 815-835-6354 or visit svcc.edu/advising.

-SVCC's Career Services Center is ready to help by providing the following services to all SVCC students:
+Career Services can help students explore career options.
+Whether students are looking for employment (full or part-time), internships, or to sharpen job skills, Career Services is ready to help by providing the following services to all SVCC students:

 - Cover Letter & Follow-Up Letter Writing Assistance